Gökçe (singer)

 Gökçe Dinçer (born 9 September 1979) is a Turkish singer, songwriter and composer.

+Biography

 Gökçe was born in Istanbul to Muhacir Bosniaks parents.
 She took piano and drums lessons at school.
 During her university years, she worked as a soloist for several amateur group.
 She studied art management and graduated from Yeditepe University's Department of Fine Arts.
 After two years of working for a commercial company, she decided to start a career as a musician.
 She began her work by performing as a drummer on the girl band The Eva Band.
 For about two years, they performed at numerous cities across Turkey.

 In 2007, Gökçe released her first studio album Böğürtlenli Reçel, followed by Beş Kuruş Yok in 2009.
 Out of these albums, the songs "Aradım Seni", "Vay Be Ben Neymişim", "5 Kuruş" and "Anladım Ki" became hits in Turkey.
 In July 2011, she released a cover of the gypsy song "Tutti Frutti Te Kelas" under the new title "Tuttu Fırlattı" which became a number-one hit on Türkçe Top 20 and was the only rock song which had topped the list at the time.
 She also broke the record for the most viewed music video by a female Turkish singer on YouTube.
 In January 2012, her third studio album Kaktüs Çiçeği was released.
 The song "Ne Yapardım?" became one of the massive hits of her career.

 Following her success, she was awarded the "Best Female Newcomer"'s award at the Golden Butterfly Awards.
 In Azerbaijan, she was chosen as the "Best Pop Singer of the Year" at the First 2012 awards.
 At the same year, she became the face of Pınar Kido and her song "Tuttu Fırlattı" was used on the company's advertisement.